 DPT Frequently Asked Questions

-Does the DPT program have any informational sessions?
+Does the DPT programs have any informational sessions?

-The Tufts DPT Director of Admissions hosts online informational webinars monthly during the admissions cycle.
-Go to our DPT home page to register for an upcoming informational webinar.
+The Tufts DPT Directors of Admissions host online informational webinars monthly during the admissions cycle for applicants to get to know more about our programs and faculty at the respective programs.
+Visit our DPT Admissions Events page to register for an upcoming informational webinar.

 Do you accept transfer credits from other DPT programs?

-The Tufts DPT program does not accept credits transferred from other DPT programs.
+The Tufts DPT programs do not accept credits transferred from other DPT programs.
 All DPT students are required to complete the entire physical therapy curriculum.

-Can I work while I am a student in the program?
+Can I work while I am a student in my program?

-Many traditional length programs discourage their students from working throughout the duration of PT school.
+Most traditional length programs discourage their students from working throughout the duration of PT school.
 Working during this accelerated program would be even more challenging.
-We strongly recommend that students do not work while they are students in Tufts School of Medicine two-year hybrid DPT program.
+We strongly recommend that students do not work while they are students in Tufts School of Medicine accelerated DPT programs regardless of which program to which they apply.

 Do you offer financial aid?
 Would I qualify?